acid-info/rnd-rfc.vac.dev/status/71/push-notification-server.md

 If success is true the client has registered successfully.

 If `success` is `false`:
-	> If `MALFORMED_MESSAGE` is returned, the request SHOULD NOT be retried without ensuring that it is correctly formed.
+	&gt; If `MALFORMED_MESSAGE` is returned, the request SHOULD NOT be retried without ensuring that it is correctly formed.
-	> If `INTERNAL_ERROR` is returned, the request MAY be retried, but the client MUST backoff exponentially.
+	&gt; If `INTERNAL_ERROR` is returned, the request MAY be retried, but the client MUST backoff exponentially.

 #### Handle Errors:
 - If the message can’t be decrypted, the message MUST be discarded.